nrfconnect/sdk-nrfxlib/nrf_security/doc/nrf_security.rst

 If it is not supported, the glue layer calls into the software implementation as a fallback.

 The mbed TLS glue layer is written by Nordic Semiconductor ASA and is a part of the nrf_security module.
-The mbed TLS glue layer is dependent on Kconfig variables in the nRF Connect SDK build system.
+The mbed TLS glue layer is dependent on Kconfig variables in the |NCS| build system.

 mbed TLS glue layer - support and priority
 ------------------------------------------